-Since Amazon launched in 1994, the online giant is now in 16 countries but will soon close its doors in one.
+Since Amazon launched in 1994, the online giant has launched globally but will soon close its doors in one.

 Amazon has launched in the United Arab Emirates after acquiring Souq.com.
 Amazon replaced Souq with Amazon.ae, making it the largest e-Commerce platform in the Arab world.
 This launch has been in the works since the acquisition in 2017, but Amazon began actively pursuing top sellers from the US and Europe in 2018.
 The launch looks promising so far with roughly 30 million products available.